kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/5-networking.md

 #### Zone-redundant gateways
 In regions that support availability zones, VPN gateways and ExpressRoute gateways can be deployed in a zone-redundant configuration.
 This configuration brings resiliency, scalability, and higher availability to virtual network gateways.
 Deploying gateways in Azure availability zones physically and logically separates gateways within a region while protecting your on-premises network connectivity to Azure from zone-level failures.
 These gateways require different gateway stock keeping units (SKUs) and use Standard public IP addresses instead of Basic public IP addresses.

+### Exam tips
+VPN Gateways are instrumental in a hybrid cloud architecture.

+- A VPN Gateway is a specifix VNet GateWay.
+It consists of two or more dedicated VMs.
+- VNet Gateway + "vpn" becomes a VPN Gateway
+- Sends encrypted data between Azre and on premises network.
+- Azure Gateway Subnet, secure tunnel and on-premises gateway makes up a VPN Gateway scenario.

 ## Application Gateway

 ## ExpressRoute